 5. Secure Insurance to Hedge Business Risk of Fraud

 For all of your efforts, fraud can still occur.
 You want to protect your business from this, hedging the risk of all damages that can come in the form of financial loss, liability, and innumerable other concerns.
 For a comprehensive and unbiased accounting of your existing policy, secure the services of an independent insurance broker with expertise in all forms of commercial crime and commercial liability insurance.
 Contact Park Insurance before your business joins the approximate 50% of Canadian businesses that have been hit by fraud.

 Contact DetailsCompany Name: The Southbourne Tax GroupIssued By: Ciara StoopsPhone: 418-818-0017Address: 1896 rue des ChampsCity: ChicoutimiState: QuebecZip: G7H 4N3Country: CanadaWebsite: Visit the website

-by Ciara Stoops (8 days ago)
+by Ciara Stoops (a month ago!)